EmmittXu/SentimentAnalysis_StockPrice/README.md

 We also implemented a streaming interface using Spark Streaming to do online stock price prediction.

 # Recently built and trained a neural network to do sentiment classification.
+See NeuralNet folder for details.
 Testing accuracy on 4000 test data is 75%, a boost compared to NaiveBayes classifier.